openstack/openstack-manuals/doc/common/glossary.rst

       May or may not listen on a TCP or UDP port.
 Do not confuse with a worker.

-   DAC

-      Discretionary access control.
-Governs the ability of subjects to access objects, while enabling users to make policy decisions and assign security attributes.
-The traditional UNIX system of users, groups, and read-write-execute permissions is an example of DAC.

    Dashboard

       The web-based management interface for OpenStack.
 An alternative